ASH Year 10 Snapshot Survey

 It is a census style survey – all New Zealand schools with Year 10 students are invited to participate (other than distance education).
 The answers given by students are confidential.
 But each participating school is provided with information on smoking and vaping that is relevant to their school and how they compare with trends nationally.
 This informs evidence-based responses for them to effectively deal with any issues.

-The ASH Year 10 Snapshot Survey is funded by the Ministry of Health, through Te Hiringa Hauora (the Health Promotion Agency), as part of the New Zealand Youth Tobacco Monitor (NZYTM).
+The ASH Year 10 Snapshot Survey is funded by Manatū Hauora Ministry of Health via Te Whatu Ora, as part of the New Zealand Youth Tobacco Monitor (NZYTM).

 Sally Wong is the lead researcher for the ASH Year 10 Snapshot Survey.
 She has been leading the Survey on behalf of ASH since 2015.